Im pretty pumped for this Christmas season.Monday, November 30, 2009

 Learning in your 20s

+Tonight Ill be interviewing a good friend of the Generate family, Brad Lomenick.
+He is the director of one of the biggest movements in Christiandom today called Catalyst.
 1. Use your 20’s to build a foundation for your 70’s.
 Create deep roots that will give you a foundation for when you are older.
 Finishing well means starting well.

 2. Don’t worry about climbing the ladder.
 There’s no longer a ladder anyway.
 It’s more like one of those spiral staircases.
 And sometimes you are going across or down when you think you might be climbing.
 So don’t worry about it.
 Spend your 20’s learning and having life experiences.
 Travel, explore the world, take on projects that seem fun.